AOA Focuses on Diversity in the Orthopaedic Community

 Charles L. Nelson, MD, FAOA and Lisa Lattanza, MD, FAOA serve as AOA's Diversity Liaisons.
 These individuals coordinate diversity content/activities within AOA programs and serve as advocates for increasing gender, racial, and ethnic diversity throughout AOA programming.
 They liaise with other organizations to explore opportunities of collaboration and serve as AOA’s information source for important and relevant opportunities to expand and/or partner on diversity and inclusion initiatives.

 Progress continues to be made to accomplish these goals.
-In 2020, the AOA will:
+In 2020, the AOA will deliver the following initiatives:

-- Community Outreach Project - Building on the success of the last two years of partnering with the Boys & Girls Clubs, we hope to engage with young adults in the Baltimore area.
+- Community Outreach Project - For the third year, the AOA will partner with the Boys & Girls Club - this time in Baltimore to introduce young adults to orthopaedics.
 We thank the Baltimore Marriott, who will help support this activity with a generous donation of food and beverage for the event.

 - Perry Initiative - In 2020, the AOA will collaborate with the Perry Initiative to deliver a Medical School Outreach Program.
 James Ficke, MD, FAOA will serve as our local host and work with AOA's diversity liaisons to help deliver this event.